-Day 6: Trek from Danphe Kanga to Chautha: We begin with a nice, gentle descent along a stream.
-The descent soon becomes steeper as we battle through firs, birch, walnut, and bamboo forests.
-It’s then time to start a serious climb that passes an overhanging rock that provides a cure-all mineral that the area is famed for.
-We continue uphill to Bhadra, before one final descent to our night destination.
-Breakfast, Lunch, Dinner with an overnight stay in a tent camp
+Day 6: Trek from Danphe Kanga to Chautha: We begin with a ly, gentle descent along a stream.
+The decline soon becomes steeper as we battle through firs, birch, walnut, and bamboo forests.
+It’s then time to start an uphill climb that passes an overhanging rock that provides a cure-all mineral for which the area is famed.
+We continue uphill to Bhadra before one final descent to our night destination.
+Breakfast, Lunch, and Dinner with an overnight stay in a tent camp

-Day 7:Trek from Chautha to Dhoti: We continue along the same stream, but begin uphill today on our way to Bhulbule, the entrance to The Rara National Park.
-We continue on our uphill trek towards Lagna Pass, marked with chortens and multi-colored prayer flags.
-We then head downhill, scaling our way through spruce forests, before the path begins to level out and we reach the settlement of Dhoti where we will rest for the evening.
-Breakfast, Lunch, Dinner with an overnight stay in a tent camp
+Day 7:Trek from Chautha to Dhoti: We continue along the same stream but begin uphill today on our way to Bhulbule, the entrance to The Rara National Park.
+We continue our uphill trek towards Lagna Pass, marked with chortens and multi-coloured prayer flags.
+We then head downhill, scaling our way through spruce forests, before the path begins to level out and we reach the settlement of Dhoti, where we will rest for the evening.
+Breakfast, Lunch, and Dinner with an overnight stay in a tent camp

 Day 8: Trek from Dhoti to Rara Lake: Today is a short and pleasant trek as we take in the delights of the north.
-We begin by traversing a steep north-facing slope and cross a number of fields on our way down to a small stream.
-After crossing a bridge we climb up to the Thakuri village of Jhyari, and after a little break continue to steadily climb up through cedar forests and follow the trail along the northern side of the Rara Lake.
-Breakfast, Lunch, Dinner with an overnight stay in a tent camp
+We begin by traversing a steep north-facing slope and cross several fields on our way down to a small stream.
+After crossing a bridge, we climb up to the Thakuri village of Jhyari, and after a little break, we continue to climb up steadily through cedar forests and follow the trail along the northern side of Rara Lake.
+Breakfast, Lunch, and Dinner with an overnight stay in a tent camp

-Day 9: Explore around Rara Lake: Today is a joy as we take a break from trekking and regain our strength in some of the world’s most beautiful surroundings.
+Day 9: Explore Rara Lake: Today is a joy as we take a break from trekking and regain strength in some of the world’s most beautiful surroundings.
 Rara Lake is the largest freshwater lake in Nepal.
-Explore this remote region that keeps the crystal waters pristine and scared.
-It’s the perfect environment for flora and fauna alike to thrive so there’s a lot to marvel at.
-Breakfast, Lunch, Dinner with an overnight stay in a tent camp
+Explore this remote region that keeps the crystal waters pristine and sacred.
+It’s the perfect environment for flora and fauna alike to thrive, so there’s much to marvel at.
+Breakfast, Lunch, and Dinner with an overnight stay in a tent camp